lightzane/dichotomous-questions/src/assets/README.md

 Visual Studio Code will guide you on constructing the data since we have provided a `schema` that can be used as a reference.

+Though you can still write just in notepad but it will be harder to memorize all the required properties.

 ## Create your JSON file

 **your-sample.json**